top of page

 • That the signer understands the document

-The notary does not verify the truth of the document’s contents or its legal validity—only the signing process itself.
+A notary does NOT verify the truth or legality of the document—only the signing process.

 What a Notary Does

-• Observes the signing (in person or via RON)
+• Observes the signing (in person or online via RON)

 • Applies a notary seal and certificate